hdima/erlport.org/src/docs/python.rst

 To stop the running Python instance `python:stop/1`_ function should be used with the instance id as the parameter.

-And of course you can run more than one instance of Python, but be careful to not create way too many instances because they can waste all the OS resources:
+And of course you can run more than one Python instance, but be careful to not create way too many because they can waste all the OS resources.

+The following is an example of start/stop API:

 .. sourcecode:: erl